joeraven0/Lathund/php/readme.md

 ```

 #### Request DB using AJAX
-Replacing innerHTML of echo-string from SQL-request
+Replacing innerHTML of echo-string from SQL Query
 ```
 setInterval(function(){ loaddb(); }, 1000);